annasajkh/Maze-Generator/README.md

 desktop/build/libs\
 and you can run it

-i just use this tutorial lol but in java https://youtu.be/HyK_Q5rrcr4
+i just translate this tutorial to java\
+https://youtu.be/HyK_Q5rrcr4